cossacklabs/product-docs/acra/security-controls/key-management/_index.md

   - [Rotate keys](operations/rotation) to mitigate leaks and ensure continuous security.
   - [Destroy keys](operations/destruction) when they are no longer used.

-If something goes wrong, please refer the the [troubleshooting](troubleshooting) page for instructions on dealing with common issues.
+If something goes wrong, please refer to the [troubleshooting](troubleshooting) page for instructions on dealing with common issues.